LinuxSuRen/translated.articles/201805/microservices-in-practice-service-mesh-microservices.md

 # Business Logic
 # 业务逻辑

 The service implementation should contain the realization of the business functionalities of a given service.
 This includes, logic related to it’s business functions, computations, integration with other services/systems(including legacy, proprietary and SaaS) or service compositions, complex routing logics, mapping logic between different message types etc.
+The service implementation should contain the realization of the business functionalities of a given service.
+This includes, logic related to it’s business functions, computations, integration with other services/systems(including legacy, proprietary and SaaS) or service compositions, complex routing logics, mapping logic between different message types etc.

 # Primitive Network Functions